Introduction

 apt install curl -y

-Step 2 - Install Coolify
+Step 2 - Prepare Your Admin User Credentials for Coolify

 You can view the source code for the installation script in the Official Coolify Repository